 The Minimum Business Value Increment (MBI)

-When projects seek improving products that are already in service, an MVP is not necessary to gauge interest.
+When projects seek to improve products that are already in service, an MVP is not necessary to gauge interest.
 In this case, it is more viable to use the concept of Minimum Business Value Increment (MBI).
 MBI means the smallest amount (increment) of value that can be added to a product or service to benefit the business.

-• Minimum: The smallest amount of value that can be achieved.
+- Minimum: The smallest amount of value that can be achieved.
 Focusing on a minimal value accelerates its realization and facilitates work management (time, cost, etc.).

-• Business: Providing value from a business perspective, aimed at customers and aligned with the company’s business strategy.
+- Business: Providing value from a business perspective, aimed at customers and aligned with the company’s business strategy.

-• Increment: The realization is done in an incremental way to validate achievements and avoid waste and risk of non-conformity of the final product or service.
+- Increment: The realization is done in an incremental way to validate achievements and avoid waste and risk of non-conformity of the final product or service.

 Characteristics

 MBI provides a common guideline and direction for a company’s teams.
-Their effort is aimed at delivering a high added value increment.
+Their effort is aimed at delivering a high-added value increment.
 Thus, it is possible to sequence tasks based on their value realization as the basic criterion.

 The use of an MVP is therefore justified for discovering certain elements of value in the context of innovation; new customers, new products, or new concepts.
 An MBI, on the other hand, is employed when you wish to improve an existing product.